 1. Introduction 3

 2. About the Parish 5

 2.1.
 Introduction to the Parish

 2.2.
 Key Statistics

 2.4.
-Economy and Land Use
+Economy and Land- Use 6

 2.5.
 Natural and Historic Environment

 2.6.
 Transport 8

 2.7.
 Facilities and Services 8

 З. The NDP Preparation Process 11

 3.1.
 How the NDP has Evolved So Far

 3.2.
-The Recommendations and Key Priorities Identified from the P Engagement ublic
+The Recommendations and Key Priorities Identified from the Pub olic

+Engagement

 3.3.
-Earlier and Current Stages of the Portreath NDP 16
+Current Stage of the Portreath NDP 16

 3.4.
-The role of the NDP and its relationship with other planning po licies

-and guidance 19
+The role of the NDP and its relationship with other planning polic and guidance cies 19

 4. The NDP Supporting Documentation 20

 5. The Vision for Portreath Parish 21

 6. The NDP Objectives 22

-a) Ho using Objectives 22
+a) Hou using Objectives

-b) Env vironment Objectives 22
+vironment Objectives

-c) Soc cial and Community Objectives
+ial and Community Objectives

-d) Bu siness objective 23
+iness objective

 7. NDP Policies 24

 7.1.
 Introduction to Policies 24

-Н ousing Policies 26
+Но ousing Policies .
+26

 7.2.
 Policy 1: Locations and Scale for New Housing Development 27

 7.3.
-Policy 2: Housing Type, Size and Layout 30
+Policy 2: Housing Type, Size and Layout

 7.4.
-Policy 3: Principal Residency Condition to be attached to all new w-
+Policy 3: Principal Residency Condition to be attached to all new- -

 build dwellings 32

 Desig gn and Development Standards Policies 33 7.5.
 Policy 4: Design 33 Herit age Policies 34 7.6.
-Policy 5: Designated and Non-designated Heritage Assets 34 7.7.
-Policy 6: The Portreath Harbour, St Agnes and Gwennap components of the Cornwall and West Devon World Heritage Site 35 Envir ronmental Policies 37 7.8.
+Policy 5 Designated and Non-designated Heritage Assets 7.7.
+Policy 6 The Portreath Harbour, St Agnes and Gwennap components of the Cornwall and West Devon World Heritage S Site 35 Envir onmental Policies 37 7.8.
 Policy 7: Conserving and Enhancing Village Character 37 7.9.
-Policy 8: Provision of Energy Efficient Buildings and Places 41 7.10.
-Policy 9: Safeguarding and Enhancing our Valued Landscapes a and Seascapes 42 7.11.
-Policy 10: Conserving and Enhancing the Cornwall AONB withi n the parish of Portreath 44 7.12.
-Policy 11: Conserving, Enhancing and Restoring Biodiversity ar Natural Environment 46 7.13.
-Policy 12: Informal Recreational Activities and Access 7.14.
-Policy 13: Flood and Tidal Vulnerability and Coastal Erosion 48 Socia al and Community Policies 50 7.15.
-Policy 14: Local Green Space Designations 50 7.16.
+Policy 8 Provision of Energy efficient buildings and places 41 7.10.
+Policy 9 Safeguarding and Enhancing Valued Landscapes and Seascapes 42 7.11.
+Policy 10 Conserving and Enhancing the Godrevy to Portreath Section of the Cornwall AONB 44 7.12.
+Policy 11 Conserving, Enhancing and Restoring Biodiversity and l the Natural Environment 46 7.13.
+Policy 12 Informal Recreational Activities and Access 7.14.
+Policy 13 Flood and Tidal Vulnerability and Coastal Erosion 48 Socia Il and Community Policies 50 7.15.
+Policy 14 Local Green Space Designations 50 7.16.
 Policy 15: Supporting and Safeguarding Community Facilities 52 7.17.
 Policy 16: Community Scale Renewable Energy 53 Busir ness and Tourism Policies 54 7.18.
 Policy 17: Business and Employment 54 7.19.
-Policy 18: Visitor Experience and the Local Leisure Economy Gloss sary and Abbreviations 57 iled Definitions For the Housing Policies from paragraphs 1. of the LP:SP Арре endices 58 Supp oorting Documents 58 -
+Policy 18: Visitor Experience and the Local Leisure Economy Gloss sary and Abbreviations 57 Deta iled Definitions For the Housing Policies from paragraphs 1.6 55 - of the LP:SP